esamattis/piler/README.md

 <div class="version">
 This is the documentation for unstable master branch.
-For the stable see the <a href="http://epeli.github.com/node-piler">homepage</a>.
+For the stable see the <a href="http://epeli.github.com/node-pile">homepage</a>.
 </div>

 # Piler

 *Note: node-pile was just renamed to Piler.
-Links on this Github page will broken until the next release.*
+Links on this Github page will broken until the next release.
+For current docs see the [homepage](http://epeli.github.com/node-pile).*

 Feature hilights